 A Childbirth Educator facilitates classes or workshops that help mothers and their chosen partners prepare for the experience of labor and birth, and learn about pregnancy, parenting, breastfeeding, and infancy.

 Details about our Childbirth Educator Program, including requirements and current costs, are published annually in our Student Handbook and Catalog.

 The Birthingway Childbirth Educator program was designed with the biodynamic model of care at its core.
 You will learn the fundamentals of the biodynamic model of care, explore modern birth culture in America, and delve into your own preconceptions about birth.

 You will also create and practice a variety of teaching tools and techniques to use in your own childbirth education courses or in prenatal care with your clients, such as:

 - Body movement

-Students and graduates of the program are able to network and inform the community of their class or workshop availability on Birthingway’s website.
+Students and graduates of the program are able to network and inform the community of their class or workshop on Birthingway’s Certified Childbirth Educators page.

 Additional Childbirth Educator Program Information